 What do I do if it dries out?

 If your pod dries out, you can pull it out and dip it into your reservoir tank to get it wet again.

 The first two weeks are important for the life and health of your seed and seedling.
 Cannabis seeds pop in 12 hours to 14 days.
 Once the seed casing has absorbed enough water, the shell will split and the seedling will emerge.
 You will be able to see your root emerge from the bottom of the Coco Pod.
 You will be able to see it visually by lifting up the lid and peering at the bottom of the pod.

 Two important things to remember;

-- We want the Coco Pod to drip when we lift it if the root is not visible.
-Once the roots emerges from the bottom of the Coco Pod and is touching the water, your plant will be able to drink
+- We want the pod to drip when we lift it if the root is not visible.
+Once the roots emerge from the bottom of the pod and is touching the water, your plant will be able to drink

-- We want the Coco Pod to start to dry out after the roots touch the water.
-If your Coco Pod is too wet once your seedling has emerged, you run the risk of ‘damping off’
+- We want the pod to start to dry out after the roots touch the water.
+If your pod is too wet once your seedling has emerged, you run the risk of ‘damping off’

 This is a disease that attacks young seedlings at the spot where the stem and growing medium meet.
 Your seedling will slow its growth and fall over.

 If the root is in the water and your Coco Pod is slowly drying out, you will be fine.
 The system fills to a different level for those important couple of weeks after the root has found the water.